 You’ve been browsing the web.
 You’ve been stalking the jewelry stores counters, but you’re still not quite sure which style would work best.
 You’ve had your thoughts about yellow gold, but you feel like the trend won’t last.

-You should consider white gold
+Why you should consider white gold:

 While white gold hasn’t been an industry standard as long as yellow gold, it has quickly become the preferred engagement ring metal for those who look for value, strength, and longevity.